wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 Hi!

-My name is Wonseok Choi (최원석, 崔元碩), a Post-Doc @ [The Purdue Blockchain Lab](https://www.cs.purdue.edu/blockchain/index.html) hosted by [Vassilis Zikas](https://www.cs.purdue.edu/homes/vzikas/).
+My name is Wonseok Choi (최원석, 崔元碩), a Post-Doc at Purdue University and GeorgiaTech hosted by [Vassilis Zikas](https://www.cs.purdue.edu/homes/vzikas/).
 I am working on multiple research topics, focusing on two main areas:
 1. security analysis/proof of algorithms and protocols and

 1. designing algorithms and protocols for multi-party computation, blockchain, etc.